Our Leadership Team

 Bri: Kindergarten Teacher

 Bri runs our 3 + 4 yo Kindergarten Programs alongside Alex & holds a Bachelors degree in Early Childhood.
 She has over 9 years experience teaching in kindergartens and in before/after school care programs.
-Bri recognises that children are natural enquirers having an eagerness to discover & explorer the world around them.
-For this reason she is a strong advocate for play based learning programs, which focus & extend upon each child interests allowing for holistic development.
+Bri recognises that children are natural enquirers having an eagerness to discover & explore the world around them.
+For this reason she is a strong advocate for play based learning programs, which focus & extend upon each child's interests allowing for holistic development.
 When children are engaged their capacity for learning is limitless.
 Bri is extremely passionate about education in the early years & working in collaboration with families to ensure their children are prepared socially, emotionally and developmentally for success at Primary School.

 Alex: Assistant Director & Kindergarten Teacher

 Alex holds a Masters in Early Childhood Education & Primary Teaching from Monash University.
 He has over 8 years working in Early Childhood Education & is extremely passionate about supporting each child on their own individual journey.
 Alex is very patient and gentle in his nature, he loves creating, investigating and inventing with the children.
 Nationally, men account for less than 2% of early childhood education and care workers.
 We think it's positive to have both male and female role models in our educational environment.
 Alex believes that 'it is important to challenge the male stereotypes and to celebrate the crucial role males can play in caring for and educating young children.'